 What I loved

 And Seria's emotions come through so vividly.
 You're not just watching her scheme to survive — you feel the fear, the calculation, the small reliefs.
+There's a particular kind of tension in reading someone who knows the script and is desperately trying to rewrite it before it kills her, and the author wrings every drop out of it.
 On top of that, both Seria and Reshe have refreshing, no-nonsense personalities.
 After a hundred wishy-washy romance leads, two characters who actually say what they mean is a genuine pleasure.
+When Reshe is interested, he doesn't spend forty chapters glowering mysteriously about it; he behaves like an adult.
+I cannot tell you how rare and welcome that is.

 What frustrated me (honestly)